rkkuang/triplelens/README.md

-# Microlensing light-curve computation for finite source star lensed by triple lens system
+# Calculating light curves for triple microlensing systems

 This method is based on the image track connecting method, which is different from traditional inverse ray shooting routine.